kubernetes-retired/kubefed/docs/development.md

 In order to test the latest stable released version (tagged as `latest`) on your kubernetes cluster, follow the
-[Automated Deployment](userguide.md#automated-deployment) instructions from the user guide.
+[Helm Chart Deployment](../charts/federation-v2/README.md#installing-the-chart) instructions from the user guide.

 ## Updating Document